latinadeveloper/100DaysOfCode-cli-app/README.md

 I created this cli to explore those questions.

 ## Installation
+Go to the directory and click clone or download.

 ## Twitter Account
 You must create a twitter account at [Twitter Apps] (https://apps.twitter.com/) for this to work.
 Create a file named doNotCommit.rb under the config file directory.
 This file will be used to save the consumer key which you will want to keep to yourself.
+*do not commit this file so you can keep your keys secure*

 CONSUMER_KEY = *your consumer key here as a string* CONSUMER_SECRET = *your consumer secret here as a string*